junxit/us-congress-code/title-26/chapter-1/sec-48d.md

 A prior section 48D, added Pub.
 L. 111–148, title IX, § 9023(a), Mar.
 23, 2010, 124 Stat.
 877, provided for a qualifying therapeutic discovery project credit, prior to repeal by Pub.
 L. 115–141, div.
 U, title IV, § 401(d)(3)(A), Mar.
 23, 2018, 132 Stat.
 1209.

+### Amendments

+2025—Subsec. (a).
+Pub.
+L. 119–21 substituted “35 percent” for “25 percent”.

 ### Statutory Notes and Related Subsidiaries

+### Effective Date of 2025 Amendment

+Pub.
+L. 119–21, title VII, § 70308(b), July 4, 2025, 139 Stat.
+201, provided that: “The amendments made by this section [amending this section] shall apply to property placed in service after December 31, 2025.”

 ### Effective Date